-A courtesy the Financial Aid Office offers to students who have received an award letter and demonstrated financial aid eligibility.
+A courtesy the Financial Aid Office offers a one time Non-Payment Waiver to students who have received an award letter and demonstrated financial aid eligibility.
 The Nonpayment Waiver allows the student to register for classes without making minimum payment.
 (This does not waive any prior balance that a student may have.)

 Student Aid Report (SAR)